 One of our biggest motivating forces to recover from our addictions is wanting to get back to who we were before addiction took over our lives.
 We want to rebuild the lives we lost.
 What are some ways in which addiction changes us?

 At Bayview Recovery, we get to know you as an individual.
 We work with your unique story and experience to bring you a personalized treatment plan.
-We’re here to give you the kind of support you need so that you can focus on getting better.
-Call 888-570-7154 for more information.
+Moreover, we’re here to give you the kind of support you need so that you can focus on getting better.
+Call 855.478.3650 for more information.